$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity: Prime Fano -fold weighted complete intersections

 \subsection{Exclusion of curves}

 \begin{Prop} Let $X$ be as in Setting~\ref{setting:FanoWCI}.
 Then no curve on $X$ is a maximal center. \end{Prop}

 \begin{proof} Suppose that there is a curve $\Gamma \subset X$ which is a maximal center.
 By \cite{Kawamata}, there exists no divisorial contraction centered along a curve through a terminal quotient singular point.
 Hence $\Gamma$ does not pass through a terminal quotient singular point.
-In particular we have $(-K_X \cdot \Gamma) \ge 1$.
+In particular we have $(-K_X \cdot \Gamma) \ge 1$ since $-K_X$ is a Cartier divisor on an open subset containing $\Gamma$ and thus $(-K_X \cdot \Gamma)$ is a positive integer.
 On the other hand we have $(-K_X)^3 \le 1$.
 By Lemma~\ref{lem:exclcurve1}, $\Gamma$ cannot be a maximal center.
 This is a contradiction and the proof is completed. \end{proof}